Isak-Landin/BMNFC-BE-Server/README.md

   - PCSC_SOCKET=/run/pcscd/pcscd.comm
 ```

+## Licence
+GPL 3
+IOW - Fuck it.
+It's here, is it not.

-## License
+## License (Deprecated)

-This project is proprietary software jointly owned by Isak Landin and Compliq IT AB.
+This project is proprietary software...

-All rights reserved.
-Unauthorized copying, distribution, or modification of any part of this software is strictly prohibited without prior written permission from both copyright holders.

-For licensing or commercial inquiries, please contact:

-- Isak Landin: [support@isaklandin.com]
-- Compliq IT AB: [ALJ@compliq.se]